-- Wrist guards, elbow pads, knee pads, mouth guards, and helmet. - Wrist guards, elbow pads, knee pads, and helmets must have a hard-protective shell or inserts. - Skating Officials may forgo the use of mouth guards - Skaters not actively competing or engaging in contact drills may forego the use of mouth guards.
+- Wrist guards, elbow pads, knee pads, mouth guards, and helmet. - Wrist guards, elbow pads, knee pads, and helmets must have a hard-protective shell or inserts.
+Equipment must be worn per manufacturer's guidelines. - Skating Officials may forgo the use of mouth guards - Skaters not actively competing or engaging in contact drills may forego the use of mouth guards.